uforia/MatterBot/README.md

 ### General information

 `matterfeed.py` goes through the `modules` directory and will run all detected modules every 5 minutes, outputting the results to the specified channels.
 Every module has its own custom configuration: you'll need to check the individual directories for more information.
-For example, the Twitter module requires you to have a Twitter account with API/bot access, and you'll need to put the API key etc. in the configuration for it to work.
+For example, the WikiJS module requires you to have a WikiJS instance with GraphQL API access, as well as a Microsoft Azure Search instance.
+You'll need to put the API key etc. in its configuration for it to work properly.

 ### Getting started